MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/pixyz-studio.md

 ### Create normals and tangents

 Normals and tangents are required for final model rendering as well as for the texture-baking process.
+Do all of the following steps, in order, to create normals and tangents:

 1. Select a piece that already has a UV layout.